-5.7 IEEE 488/ RS232 Interface [Option]
+5.9 IEEE 488/RS232 Interface [Option]

-The 2001RP can optionally be outfitted with a combined RS232C and IEEE 488 interface board.
-This board assembly has opto-couplers for interface isolation.
+The 2003RP can optionally be fitted with a combined RS232C and IEEE 488 interface board, A3.
+This board assembly has optocouplers for isolation of the programming interface and the Remote Inhibit and Function Strobe connections.